-BARTOW, Fla. - The cost-cutting plan to eliminate a single class period at Polk County high schools is now off the table.
+The cost cutting plan of eliminating a single class period at Polk County high schools is now off the table.
 After hearing a large amount of criticism about the plan, the superintendent decided to toss it out.